DataDog/documentation/content/en/account_management/billing/apm_distributed_tracing.md

 ### Event Filtering

-Enable [Event Filtering](link) to send APM events at 100% throughput by default.
+Enable [Event Filtering][9] to send APM events at 100% throughput by default.
 For example, a Java service with 100 requests will generate 100 APM events from its `servlet.request` spans, as each `servlet.request` span generates an APM event.
-[Filtering APM events][9] has the benefit of reducing the number of billable APM events and has no effect on trace sampling.
+[Filtering APM events][10] has the benefit of reducing the number of billable APM events and has no effect on trace sampling.
 Once a service has been filtered lower than 100%, APM event analytics are upscaled to display an estimate by default, and you have the option to display the filtered value

 {{< img src="tracing/trace_search_and_analytics/analytics/apm_event_filtering.png" alt="APM Event Filtering" responsive="true" style="width:100%;">}}